A/N: I don't own Hogan's Heroes and I don't get paid for this; it is truly a labor of love.

 His response was quite strongly worded; he appeared to be labouring under the impression that we were not approaching the problem in the proper spirit, considering the gravity of the situation.
 I assured him that the utmost level of professionalism would be maintained.
 He sighed and shook his head, and the lads and I continued our discussion on the best method of doing away with the villain, who was, as Newkirk informed me, a scientist by the name of Dr Vanetti.

 After devoting a good deal of thought to the matter, I met with young Carter, and under my direction he constructed a crossbow.
 An ancient design, 'tis true, but most effective; most effective, indeed.
 Nigel had taught me how to build one when I was but a lad, and I was rather pleased that I was able to recall the detailed instructions he had given me.

 "Wow, this is great," Carter said as he put the finishing touches on the weapon.
 "I know how to build a long bow 'cause that's what my family always uses, but this is gonna be a lot more powerful, I think."
 He paused in his work and sighed.
-"Maybe I would've had more luck with this baby than the one I used that one time, when I tried to shoot a flaming arrow into that truck carrying explosives.
+"Maybe I would've had more luck with this baby than the one I used when I tried to shoot a flaming arrow into that truck carrying explosives.
 I ended up hitting the window frame in Colonel Hogan's office instead!
 Newkirk had to do the job for me in the end...I felt like such a failure.
 My ancestors would've been ashamed of me for sure."

 I regarded the lad with sympathy.
 How well I knew that feeling, by Jove!
 "Perhaps you would have been more successful, at that.
 Very accurate, these crossbows, and silent in the bargain.
 My brother Nigel considers the crossbow to be an ideal weapon for guerrilla warfare."